sushmaakoju/research-experience/university-of-arizona/README.md

 - Learning Assistant Quick Start Program Fall 2023
 - Teaching: <a href="https://academicaffairs.arizona.edu/about-cirtl">CIRTL</a> Practitioner Level II Spring 2024
 - Teaching: <a href="https://academicaffairs.arizona.edu/about-cirtl">CIRTL</a> Associate Level I Fall 2023 - Spring 2024
-- My Teaching as a Research project/case study <a href="https://sites.google.com/arizona.edu/uofatarprojects/spring-2024/sushma-akoju?authuser=0">Impact of Supplemental Instruction Sessions on the stress levels & amount of time spent on homework assignments by the students in an era of Internet solutions and advanced AI tools: A case study</a>
+- My "Teaching as a Research" project/case study <a href="https://sites.google.com/arizona.edu/uofatarprojects/spring-2024/sushma-akoju?authuser=0">Impact of Supplemental Instruction Sessions on the stress levels & amount of time spent on homework assignments by the students in an era of Internet solutions and advanced AI tools: A case study</a>

 ## Research Assistant, for a DARPA project, at Clulab, University of Arizona.
 Aug 19th, 2022 - July 22nd, 2023

+For employment verification: please contact <a href="https://hr.arizona.edu/employment-verification-request"> Employment verification </a>.

 <a href="https://github.com/sushmaakoju/research-experience/blob/main/university-of-arizona/RA-work-summary.md">Research Assistant, for a DARPA project, at Clulab, University of Arizona.
 Aug 19th, 2022 - July 22nd, 2023</a>

 ## Teaching Assistant, CSC 473 Automata, Grammars and Languages, Aug 2023 - May 2023

+For employment verification: please contact <a href="https://hr.arizona.edu/employment-verification-request"> Employment verification </a>.

 I worked as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by Prof. Cesim Erten.
 As a Teaching Assistant, I had regular duties like any other students. **Prof. Cesim Erten mentored me and I learnt a lot by also reading research works.** It was greatly helpful.